- Motivations For Selling A Business

 Pre-LOI Letter

 At this point, the interested buyer can issue what is usually referred to as a Pre-LOI Letter (LOI stands for Letter of Intent).
-A pre-LOI letter allows you to figure out the high level terms of a deal with a seller before you spend a more considerable amount of time and legal cost creating a full LOI.
+A pre-LOI letter allows you to figure out the high level terms of a deal with a seller before you spend a more considerable amount of time and legal costs creating a full LOI.
 Since a pre-LOI letter is simple to put together, it will also allow you to show serious purchasing intent sooner rather than later, which will engage the seller and keep other buyers at bay.

 The Letter of Intent